Borrowed funds that have not been settled / repaid within the agreed timeframe.

 This is a term used to describe those with less than desirable borrowing histories.
 If you have been declared bankrupt in the past, or you have repeatedly failed to make repayments on time then you will be classed as a bad credit risk.

-If a person is unable to make repayments because they have insufficient funds or assets to reimburse the lender, they may be declared insolvent.
+If a person is unable to make repayments because they have insufficient funds or assets to reimburse the lender, they may end up declared insolvent.
 There are two types of bankruptcy – which are voluntary, when a person declares their own insolvency, and involuntary, when a creditor has petitioned for a borrower to be declared insolvent.

 Commercial Loan / Business Loan